Sponsored by the Campaign for Essential Nutrients

 Interestingly, supplement users obtain more vitamins and minerals from foods compared to non-users, 3,4 so it does not appear that supplements are primarily used to compensate for poor dietary habits.1 Dietary supplement use is also associated with moderate alcohol use, more exercise, smoking abstinence and having health insurance.19

 Beyond nutritional deficiencies, low intakes of vitamins and minerals may be associated with suboptimal health.
-Indeed, as noted in the Box, the concept of optimizing health and preventing disease is a major underpinning for the shift, in 1994, from the RDAs to the DRIs for nutrients.8 The CDC’s Second National Report on Biochemical Indicators of Diet and Nutrition7 notes:
+Indeed, as noted in the Box, the concept of optimizing health and preventing disease is a major underpinning for the shift, in 1994, from the RDAs to the DRIs for nutrients.8 The CDC’s Second National Report on Biochemical Indicators of Diet and Nutrition

 “…recent findings have determined that less than optimal biochemical concentrations (representing suboptimal status) have been associated with risks of adverse health effects.
 These health effects include cardiovascular disease, stroke, impaired cognitive function, cancer, eye diseases, poor bone health, and other conditions.”